postalsys/imapflow/README.md

 > IMAP Client for Node.js extracted from the [NodemailerApp project](https://nodemailer.com/app/).

 The focus for ImapFlow is to provide easy to use API over IMAP.
-Using ImapFlow does not require knowledge about specific IMAP details, general understanding is good enough.
-IMAP extensions are handled in the background, so for example you can always request `modseq` value from a `fetch()` call but if the IMAP server does not support `CONDSTORE` extension, then `modseq` value is not included in the response.
+Using ImapFlow does not expect knowledge about specific IMAP details, general understanding is good enough.

+IMAP extensions are handled in the background, so for example you can always request `labels` value from a {@link FetchQueryObject|fetch()} call but if the IMAP server does not support `X-GM-EXT1` extension, then `labels` value is not included in the response.

 ## Source